f18m/microirrigation-control/README.md

 1. an embedded Linux system, in particular Olimex Lime2 is assumed here.
    Moreover I tested this project only with a recent Debian-variant "armbian" installed, using DeviceTree overlays for accessing the SPI bus of the embedded system.
 See https://docs.armbian.com/User-Guide_Allwinner_overlays/.
+   The DeviceTree config file used in my case is [available here](docs/armbianEnv.txt).
 2. two digital radios, based on Texas Instruments CC1110, operating in the 433 or 868/915 Mhz ISM bands.
    See e.g., http://www.ti.com/tool/CC1110EMK868-915 for the commercial boards used in this project.
    This choice is motivated by the fact that these frequencies provide high wall penetration and low battery consumption compared to other radio technologies like the well-known Wi-Fi.

 ## Architecture ##